 The ACM Agency Business expects that loan servicing fees will continue to constitute a significant portion of the ACM Agency Business's revenues for the foreseeable future.
 Nearly all of these fees are derived from loans that the ACM Agency Business originates and sells through GSE and HUD programs.
 A decline in the number or value of loans that the ACM Agency Business originates for these investors or terminations of its servicing engagements will decrease these fees.
 HUD has the right to terminate the ACM Agency Business's current servicing engagements for cause.
 In addition to termination for cause, Fannie Mae and Freddie Mac may terminate the ACM Agency Business's servicing engagements without cause by paying a termination fee.
 The ACM Agency Business is also subject to losses that may arise as a result of servicing errors, such as a failure to maintain insurance, pay taxes or provide notices.
 In addition, the ACM Agency Business has contracted with a third party to perform certain routine back-office aspects of loan servicing.
-If the ACM Agency Business or this third party fails to perform, or the ACM Agency Business breaches or the third-party causes the ACM Agency Business to breach its servicing obligations to the GSEs or HUD, the ACM Agency Business's servicing engagements may be terminated.
+If the ACM Agency Business or this third party fails to perform, or the ACM Agency Business's servicing engagements may be terminated.
 Declines or terminations of servicing engagements or breaches of such obligations could materially and adversely affect the ACM Agency Business.